 - People want to connect … social media channels give people a glimpse into your studio & help set expectations of what the experience is like

 - Make it easy for clients to brag online & in person about what their kids are doing in your studio

 Just relying on word of mouth isn’t enough anymore.

 One of my favourite podcasts on this topic is “The Foot Traffic Podcast“.
 The best part?
 Stacy Tuschl focuses on brick & mortar businesses with actionable ideas each & every single episode.

-If you have this relationship with bookkeeping as well, schedule short amounts of time each week or month to just get it done.
+If you have a love-hate relationship with an admin task, schedule short amounts of time each week or month to just get it done.

 Plus, being a good business owner means knowing your numbers.